apache/cordova-plugin-screen-orientation/README.md

 Both android and iOS will fire the orientationchange event on the window object.
 For this version of the plugin use the window object if you require notification.

-For this plugin to follow the full API events should be fired on the screen object. iOS and BB10 do not currently support events on the _screen_ object so custom event handling will need to be added (Suggestions welcome!).

 ### Example usage